Applying for a Teen Driver's License in New York

 New to New York?

-If you are under 16 years old, you are not allowed to drive in New York under any circumstances―even if you hold a permit or license in another state.
+If you are younger than 16 years old, you are not allowed to drive in New York under any circumstances―even if you hold a permit or driver's license in another state.

-Because teen drivers lack the same time and experience on the roads as adult drivers, many states―including New York―have implemented a GDL program in which teens must earn their driver’s license in stages.
-Many of these milestones are based on age and experience.
-In New York, teens must complete three phases:
+Since teen drivers do not have the same level of driving experience as adult drivers, New York has a GDL program in place which requires you to earn your driver's license in stages based on age and experience.
+In New York, you must complete the following phases:

-Parents of NY teens can monitor their child’s driving record with the Teen Electronic Event Notification Service (TEENS) from the DMV.
-The program will notify the parent if certain incidents appear on their teen’s driving record, such as:
+If you’re a parent of a NY teen, you can monitor your child’s driving record with the DMV’s Teen Electronic Event Notification Service (TEENS).
+The program will notify you if certain incidents appear on your teen’s driving record, such as:

 - Traffic violation convictions.